-There’s lots of fake, fraudulent, and low quality UGC (user-generated content) on the internet.
-Which is why content moderation is something we take very seriously at Bazaarvoice, and it’s a big part of what we do.
+There’s lots of fake, fraudulent, and low quality UGC (user-generated content) on the internet, which is why content moderation is something we take very seriously at Bazaarvoice.
+It’s a big part of what we do, if a little behind the scenes.

 Using our expertise as a content moderation leader, we’ve compiled this guide because we know first-hand that you need to maintain quality standards to be trustworthy and effective.
 This will give you a competitive edge, elevate your brand reputation, and position you as an industry leader.